Looking for a budget-friendly paddle to take your

 - Durable fiberglass, designed to withstand the elements

-I’ve written an in-depth review about how much I enjoy playing with my Recess pickleball paddle.
+We’ve written an in-depth review about how much we enjoy playing with our Recess pickleball paddles.

 If you’re looking for firsthand information about the quality, weight, price point, and how the Recess paddle holds up after a year, definitely read that post!